 And benefits to those of us who use the parking lots.
 Instead of the sun baking your car to 110 degrees while it’s parked at Cronig’s Market, the roof will be making electricity while your car stays cool – made in the shade.

 I also said last year, that we were “hoping to do a demonstration parking lot canopy project within the next year or so, possibly at the Martha’s Vineyard Regional High School.”
 Here it is, just a bit more than a year later, and we’ve done more than a demonstration project – we’ve done the real thing!

 Eran Ben-Joseph, in his book Rethinking a Lot – The Design and Culture of Parking, says: “ It is estimated that 500 million surface parking spaces exist in the United States alone – a number that increases every day.
 In some US cities, parking lots cover more than a third of the land area, becoming the single most salient landscape feature of our built environment.”

 That is a staggering area – 3600 square miles, more than double the size of Rhode Island.
 What a resource!

 He goes on to say, “Every day hundreds of thousands of office workers, mall shoppers, and even museum visitors arrive at their destination by car, enter a typically bare and monotonous asphalted lot, park their cars, struggle to find a safe walking route, to finally arrive at a welcoming lobby.”

 I hope in the future they will be able to park and walk under canopies like those at Cronig’s.
-And I hope our future, here at SMC, includes more and more solar parking lots.
+And I hope our future, here at SMCo, includes more and more solar parking lots.

 I’ll let you know when the website is ready to fly.